 Divvy is Chicago's bike share system, with thousands of bikes available 24/7.
 Many Divvy stations are conveniently located near CTA bus and train stops.
 A bike can be checked out from and returned to any station, creating a fast, fun, and affordable way to get to and from the CTA without having to take a bike on board.

 For pricing and station locations, please visit DivvyBikes.com.

 The Chicago Department of Transportation and the Chicago Transit Authority partnered to create this training video for bus operators and bicyclists on how to safely share the road.

-Share the Road - Buses and Bicycles (Open Captioned) from Chicago Bicycle Program on Vimeo.
+Share the Road - Buses and Bicycles (CC) from Chicago Bicycle Program on Vimeo.